matteosandrin/matteosandrin.github.io/_posts/2015-09-16-the-stranded-programmer-deep-stuff.md

 I'm sitting on a green sofa, in a green living room, surrounded by green carpetry that runs up to two green doors.
 This is the Aleph dorm, in all its beauty.
 ![The Common Room](/public/images/img0003.jpg)

 It's actually a really cozy living space, while retaining a good deal of modernism, thanks to those floor to ceiling windows.
 The air is getting chilly, and frankly I don't even mind it, it's been hot for too long.
-While I have lots of friend here, I find a deep connection just with one person...
-I don't know if I'm supposed to be sad that I have so few or grateful that I have this one.
+While I have lots of friend here, I can find only a few deep connections...
+I don't know if I'm supposed to be sad that I have so few or grateful that I have these.

 ### 2. Race, Identity and Gender